AachenBrainLab/Eyes_Wide_Bandwidth/README.md

 LME_compare_3vars.m: compares the role of three variables to explain target data , while controlling for the impact of the random variable 'randomVar'.

-niceFigures.m:f function that changes axes and other figure parameters for better aesthetics
+niceFigures.m: function that changes axes and other figure parameters for better aesthetics

 raincloudPlot.m: plots vertical raincloud plots (i.e. half violins + boxplots + scatterplots)